tigera/docs/calico-enterprise/getting-started/upgrading/upgrading-calico-to-calico-enterprise/upgrade-to-tsee/standard.mdx

 <label: AKS>
 <%
-**Note**: For AKS clusters with a self-managed Calico installation, including AKS clusters with Calico CNI, follow the upgrade steps under the **Kubernetes** tab.
+**Note**: The following instructions are only for AKS clusters that use a Kubernetes reconciler.
+For AKS clusters with a self-managed Calico installation (including AKS clusters with Calico CNI), or a cluster that is not using a reconciler, follow the upgrade steps under the **Kubernetes** tab.
 {: .alert .alert-info}

 These upgrade instructions will upgrade your AKS clusters with Azure CNI and an AKS-managed Calico installation.